jellyfin/jellyfin.org/docs/general/administration/migrate.md

 While it is technically possible to migrate existing configuration of Emby version 3.5.2 or earlier, due to subtle and weird bugs reported after such attempts we do not recommend this migration.
 Emby versions 3.5.3 or 3.6+ cannot be migrated.
-Thus we recommend creating a new Jellyfin configuration and rebuilding your library instead.
+Thus, we recommend creating a new Jellyfin configuration and rebuilding your library instead.

 :::